 FAQs

-Your report will give you a clear understanding of your tree’s condition and any identified risks.
-We’ll then discuss recommended actions, which could include pruning, installing support systems like cables, improving soil conditions, or managing diseases.
-The report will also show you the expected risk level after these actions are taken.
-Our goal is to provide practical solutions to manage risks.
+The report explains your tree’s condition and any identified risks.
+We’ll review it with you and recommend practical actions, which might include pruning, installing support systems, improving soil, or treating diseases.
+The report also outlines the expected risk level after these steps.
+The goal is to give you clear, actionable solutions to manage your trees safely.

-When we assess your trees, we look for a range of signs that might point to a problem.
-This includes visible cracks or splits in the trunk or branches, signs of internal decay like cavities or fungal growth, and dead or dying branches.
-We also check for root issues, weak branch connections, and any unusual leaning.
-We consider the tree’s overall health and its surroundings, like how close it is to buildings or power lines.
+When we assess a tree, we look for signs of potential problems.
+This includes cracks or splits in the trunk or branches, cavities or fungal growth indicating internal decay, and dead or dying branches.
+We also check the roots, branch connections, and any unusual leaning.
+Finally, we consider the tree’s overall health and its surroundings, such as nearby buildings or power lines, to determine potential risks and recommend the safest actions.

-• Reporting hazardous city trees: If you think a city tree is dangerous and needs immediate attention, you can call 311 or submit an online request.
-A Parks forester will then inspect the tree and address the issue if needed.
+If you notice a hazardous city tree, you can report it by calling 311 or submitting an online request.
+A Parks forester will inspect the tree and take action if needed.